marmelab/react-admin/docs/DataProviderWriting.md

 };
 ```

+## Handling Authentication

+Your API probably requires some form of authentication (e.g. a token in the `Authorization` header).
+It's the responsibility of [the `authProvider`](./Authentication.md) to log the user in and obtain the authentication data.
+React-admin doesn't provide any particular way of communicating this authentication data to the Data Provider.
+Most of the time, storing the authentication data in the  `localStorage` is the best choice - and allows uses to open multiple tabs without having to log in again.

+Check the [Handling Authentication](./DataProviders.md#handling-authentication) section in the Data Providers introduction for an example of such a setup.

 ## Testing Data Provider Methods

 A good way to test your data provider is to build a react-admin app with components that depend on it.
 Here is a list of components calling the data provider methods: